Yindoom/nodecodetest/README.md

 # nodecodetest

+First time working with Node for backend, usually I would have made a project like this in Python.

 Two scripts of importance:
 npm run parse, will compile and run the parse.ts file, running the name finder algorithm on Oliver Twist